In Scotland, lead does not occur naturally in significant concentrations in our water supplies.

 In the short-term there are things you can do to protect your health:

-You can find out more on the health effects of exposure to lead on the NHS Inform website.
+You can find out more about the health effects of exposure to lead on the NHS Inform website.